Ubehebe/hairball/README.md

 hairball automates some of this process.
 When pointed at a jar file, it computes a way to cluster the classes in the jar into `--n-clusters` clusters, such that there are no circular dependencies between clusters.
 The output is a `.dot` file describing a graph structure.
-You can use [graphviz](https://graphviz.org) to visualize the graph (e.g. `dot -Tsvg -o app.svg app.dot`).
+You can then use [graphviz](https://graphviz.org) to visualize the graph (e.g. `dot -Tsvg -o app.svg app.dot`).

 ## Installation